When I saw the results of this search, I pretty much decided I was done writing how-to articles about gardening.

 I know this but really, I’m just not interested in fighting the good fight any more for those who want instant answers.
 And frankly, those who don’t want to spend a few dollars to buy one of my ebooks to learn to garden properly aren’t my ideal reader anyway.

-I write a book about tomatoes (now updated) which describes how to grow tomatoes and adds a bunch of research notes and tips on wringing the last ounce of fruit out of each plant.
+I wrote a book about tomatoes (now updated) which describes how to grow tomatoes and adds a bunch of research notes and tips on wringing the last ounce of fruit out of each plant.

 I’ll post it on my Facebook author page when it’s been updated and live (p.s.
 I did.
 It resulted in one sale from the 500 gardeners who saw it so…)